WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod06/0601-Implement_failover_clustering.md

 After completing this exercise, you'll have successfully installed the **Failover Clustering** feature and configured the iSCSI Target Server.

-## Exercise 2: Configuring a failover cluster
+## Exercise 2: Configure a failover cluster

 ### Scenario